Search

 • Long trips may make you feel tired, or you may get car sick more easily than usual.
 Try to have regular breaks.

-• If you find public transport stressful, try to arrange alternatives for the first few weeks, and avoid peak-hour traffic.
+• If you find public transport stressful, try to arrange alternatives for the first few weeks, and avoid peak hour traffic.

-• If you’ve had bypass surgery, try placing a cushion, pillow or rolled-up towel between your chest and the seat belt to help to reduce pressure on the wound while it heals.
+• If you’ve had heart bypass surgery, try placing a cushion, pillow or rolled-up towel between your chest and the seat belt to help to reduce pressure on the wound while it heals.

-• Speak with your insurer – whether it’s for driving or travelling – to ensure that you’re adequately covered if anything happens.
+• Speak with your insurer – whether it’s for driving or travelling – to ensure that you’re covered if anything happens.

 A man and woman embracing and smiling, with a MyHeart MyLife logo alongside them.